Updated January 2025

 These principles underpin the quality standards required for clinical trials, ensuring that data collected is reliable and verifiable.

-In clinical trials, data integrity is equally critical.
+Clinical research trials, which form the backbone of new product approvals, depend on reliable data.
+Poor data integrity in clinical trials can lead to flawed conclusions about a product’s safety and efficacy.
+Data integrity is often an underlying issue cited in FDA warning letters, though the term itself may not always be explicitly mentioned.
 Analysis from Redica Systems’ GCP expert model indicates that over half of the 1,200 FDA Form 483 observations issued to clinical investigators involve data integrity violations, particularly concerning original data, appropriate attribution, and accuracy.

 Recommended Reading: Common Data Integrity Violations in Clinical Trials